 Council wishes to advise residents across the region that weed spraying will be undertaken.
 Notification is done in accordance with the Pesticide Regulation 1995.
 Herbicide application will occur during the months of June to December 2019 in the town and village streets and lanes, for the eradication of weeds in the road and culverts, as well as weed control in public spaces.

 One of the main objective of the Biosecurity Act 2015 is to prevent the spread of noxious weeds.

-Cootamundra-Gundagai Regional Council (CGRC) has a ranger to manage and control Council’s noxious weeds operations and to establish strategies and statements to control noxious weeds in accordance with the Noxious Weeds Act 1993 within the Council region.
+Cootamundra-Gundagai Regional Council (CGRC) employees two Weeds Inspectors to manage and control Council’s weeds operations and to establish strategies and statements to control weeds in accordance with the Biosecurity Act 2015 within the Council region.

 Pesticide Notification Plan